💱 Trade Calculator

 What are combined mutations and how do weather events trigger them? +

 Combined mutations are created when two or more specific mutations exist on the same crop at the same time.
 The ingredient mutations merge into a single new mutation with a higher multiplier.
 Weather events create the conditions for this.
 If your crop already has the Wet mutation from Rain and then a Sandstorm applies Sandy (3x), the two combine into Clay (5x).
 If Frost weather hits a crop that is already Wet, Chilled and Wet combine into Frozen (10x).
 The most powerful combined mutation reachable through weather is Cosmic (240x), formed by Celestial (120x) and Aurora (90x) which both appear during Crystal Beams weather.
+See the complete mutations guide for every combined recipe.

 What is the difference between standard, event, and admin weather in Grow a Garden? +